 MFE: What can multifamily developers do to appease Gen Y renters?

 Smith: The thing I would keep in mind is to build apartments and housing near social businesses, like coffee shops, restaurants, etc. These areas attract many young people, and some of them even work in these locations.
-By doing this, you do two things: save young people money in terms of transportation and save them time.
-A few real estate developer did this in Lubbock Texas near Texas Tech, saving college students - who are often the most financially restricted - a lot of money.
-But this also helped attract other Echo Boomers, who didn't attend Texas Tech.
+By doing this, you do two things: save young people money in terms of transportation, and save them time.
+A few real estate developers did this in Lubbock Texas near Texas Tech, saving college students–who are often the most financially restricted–a lot of money.
+But this also helped attract other Echo Boomers who didn't attend Texas Tech.

 MFE: Is it more economical for Gen Y to rent or own a home?